 Rottnest Island is a must-do in Western Australia.
-It is home to officially the cutest Australian wildlife ever, the Quokka and although the Quokka is a major draw to Rottnest Island, the beaches are world class and knock the socks off many of it’s East Coast Australian rivals.
+It is home to officially the cutest Australian wildlife ever, the Quokka!
+Although the Quokka is a major draw to Rottnest Island, the beaches are world class and knock the socks off many East Coast beaches.

 If you think Rottnest Island is a remote idyllic island you would be half correct.
-It is idyllic but there are plenty of restaurants, a famous bakery and sadly even Subway have managed to find the island, so take your own picnic and find an isolated beach (easily done) to enjoy it on.
+It is idyllic but there are restaurants, a bakery and even Subway, so take a picnic and find an isolated beach.

 So, remote it may not be but spectacular it most certainly is.
 A popular option is to explore the island by bike which means that you will pretty much see every inch of Rottnest Island if you wish.
 If you don’t want to be active and just want to find a beach to relax on then the bus will take you there.

 We chose to walk the island.
 It’s a 24km round trip so it is walkable but it is a long day.
 However, a few stops at white sand beaches and a few dips in turquoise blue water make the walk a lot easier.
-We started by heading inland to Oliver Hill and the old war bunkers (even Rottnest Island can check the history box) and this is the highest point of the Island so the views over the rest of Island are perfect and you can easily see Fremantle waiting in the distance.
-From here, we wandered up to the North side of the Island where the beaches lie empty apart from the odd surfer and dive boat.
+We started by heading inland to Oliver Hill and the old war bunkers (even Rottnest Island can check the history box).
+This is the highest point of the Island so the views over the rest of Island are perfect and you can easily see Fremantle waiting in the distance.
+From here, we wandered up to the North side where the beaches lie empty apart from the odd surfer and dive boat.

 If you have the time snorkelling on the reef surrounding Rottnest Island is an experience you won’t forget.
-The time passes away quickly whilst you laze around on beaches and tramp along isolated roads but after 8 hours on the Island we were ready for a quick beer before saying goodbye to the Quokkas, getting back on the ferry and heading back for a well earned rest at Billabong Backpackers in Perth.
+The time passes away quickly whilst you laze around on beaches and tramp along isolated roads.
+After 8 hours we were ready for a quick beer before saying goodbye to the Quokkas, getting back on the ferry and heading back for a well earned rest at Billabong Backpackers in Perth.

 Getting to Rottnest Island

-You can get to Rottnest Island from Perth but most go from Fremantle and the early morning ferry is worth hauling yourself out of bed for.
-The ferry takes 25 minutes from Fremantle, 45 minutes from Hillarys Boat Harbour, or 90 minutes from Perth’s Barrack Street Jetty.
+You can get to Rottnest Island from Perth but most go from Fremantle.
+The early morning ferry is worth hauling yourself out of bed for.